Skip to main content

 Generic name: magnesium citrate

-Note: This document contains side effect information about magnesium citrate.
-Some dosage forms listed on this page may not apply to the brand name Citrate of Magnesia.
+Note: This document provides detailed information about Citrate of Magnesia Side Effects associated with magnesium citrate.
+Some dosage forms listed on this page may not apply specifically to the brand name Citrate of Magnesia.

 Applies to magnesium citrate: oral capsule, oral liquid, oral tablet, oral tablet chewable.